zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 ## **Insert**

 Now , we know that the operations we saw till now was RBT under the hood .
-Let's see how these operations look in the original RBT .
+Let's see how these operations look in the RBT .

 ![](RBTDrawings/Images/RBTInsert1.png)